 Several other rebates and incentives are available to all customers.

-For your $500 credit information or other incentives and rebates fill out the Get A Free Estimate form at the top of the page.
+For your $500 credit information or other incentives and rebates fill out the Get A Free Estimate form at the right side of the page.

 See more information below regarding the 2012 R-22 possible shortages and some thoughts from major R-22 suppliers: